 So in a certain sense, goals are to human activity what laws of nature are to the Cosmos.
 This idea was prevalent in the ancient world, but in a way that many of us now find incorrect.
 Then the idea was that some God or other intends the activities of the world much like humans intend activities such as the building of a temple or getting to the moon.
 (To intend means essentially the same thing as to set a goal.)
 The modern notion of mechanically regular laws of nature had to battle this notion of an intentional God, a battle still going on today.

 If, however, we turn things around and start from laws of physical nature and move toward the human mind, comparing laws of nature to goals is more apt.
-In this view, the processes studied by a biologist emerge from the processes studied by physicist, and the processes studied by the human sciences emerge from the biological.
+In this view, the processes studied by biologists emerge from the processes studied by physicists, and the processes studied by the human sciences emerge from the biological.
 Exactly what happens at these junctures where new processes emerge is still rather mysterious, but there is no reason to introduce dualisms to account for them.
 The processes that lead to culture and intentionality are fully nested in the processes of life and the processes of life are fully nested in the processes of physics (and just what the processes of physics are nested in is also a mystery, a great mystery).

 From this perspective, when we conscientiously set goals, we are engaged in an activity that has its roots in the processes that shaped galaxies from the raw material of the Big Bang and that shaped oak trees from chemical information in the nucleus of a seed.
 A well chosen goal provides a continuity to our activities as physical principles of geology provide continuity to a river or genetics provides continuity to a tree.
 In terms of matter “we are stardust,” but in terms of our conscious intentions we are of the very thing that shaped stars out of the primordial nebulae — we are an intentional part of the great process of the World.
 That Thou Art.